MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 You can connect directly to the Azure Rights Management service non-interactively to protect or unprotect files.

-You must use a service principal to connect to the Azure Rights Management service non-interactively, which you do by using the `Set-RMSServerAuthentication` cmdlet.
+You must use a service principal account to connect to the Azure Rights Management service non-interactively, which you do by using the `Set-RMSServerAuthentication` cmdlet.
 You must do this for each Windows PowerShell session that runs cmdlets that directly connect to the Azure Rights Management service.
 Before you run this cmdlet, you must have these three identifiers:

 - BposTenantId